Gad Harari | Friday 10th March, 2023

 Salary sacrifice can help your employees keep more of what they earn by lowering their taxes.
 Plus, as an employer, you’ll save by trimming your National Insurance contributions (NIC).

-But is salary sacrifice worth it?
-In this article, we’ll explore the pros and cons as well as the different ways both you and your employees can take advantage.
+Is salary sacrifice worth it for UK businesses?
+We’ll explore the pros and cons as well as the different ways both you and your employees can take advantage.

 In a nutshell, salary sacrifice is where an employee agrees to swap part of their salary for a non-cash benefit.

-This lowers their annual salary - with the ‘sacrificed’ earnings being used to fund another benefit provided by the company.
+This lowers their annual pre tax salary, the ‘sacrificed’ earnings are then used to fund another benefit provided by the company.

-One of the most popular ways of using salary sacrifice is for workplace pension contributions.
+One of the most popular ways of using this scheme is with a salary sacrifice pension scheme.

-Rather than paying into their pension from their pre-tax earnings, the employee reduces their overall salary - with the contribution instead coming entirely from the employer.
+Traditionally employees pays into their pension from their pre-tax earnings.
+With salary sacrifice, employees reduce their salary - instead contributions come entirely from the employer.

 As the employer, you'll also make savings on the National Insurance owed for your employees.